ngyiling/pricing-strategy-of-UK-highway/README.md

 **Methodology:**
 <br />
-To model the first approach, the demand of each vehicle type was determined using simulated willingness-to-pay (WTP) data by linear regression, followed by non-linear programming to find the optimal peak and non-peak prices.
+To model the first approach, the demand of each vehicle type was determined using simulated [willingness-to-pay (WTP) dataset](https://github.com/ngyiling/pricing-strategy-of-UK-highway/blob/main/dft_aadf_count_point_id_27923.csv) by linear regression, followed by non-linear programming to find the optimal peak and non-peak prices.
 For the second approach, the expected demand for HOT lanes among single-occupancy (SO) vehicles and multi-occupancy (MO) vehicles were calculated using the arrival probabilities, and linear programming was then used to model the HOT lane allocation of SO and MO vehicles.

 **Results:**